ciosyam/dwm/README.md

 # my DWM build
 ## FAQ

-> basic LARBS dwm with my colorscheme, and ... i dont even know what i add
+> basic LARBS dwm with my colorscheme, and some changes in key mapping to suit x260 jp keyboard

-works for me though

 ## Installation